A categorical invariant for cubic threefolds: Introduction

 In the threefold case, Theorem \ref{conj:Kuzne3folds} fits this picture: it can be interpreted by saying that the category $\cat{T}_Y$ carries precisely the same information as the intermediate Jacobian of $Y$.

 The main evidence for Conjecture \ref{conj:Kuzne4folds} is that, in \cite{Kuz3}, it has been verified for all the basic examples of rational cubic fourfolds: the Pfaffian cubics, the cubic fourfolds containing a plane described in \cite{H1} and the singular cubics.
 If the previous conjecture is true, then it would follow from the calculations in the appendix of \cite{Kuz3} that, generically, cubic fourfolds are not rational.
-In Section \ref{subsec:example4folds} we will clarify how an analogue of Theorem \ref{conj:Kuzne3folds} can be stated for cubic fourfolds containing a plane.
+In Section \ref{sec:example4folds} we will clarify how an analogue of Theorem \ref{conj:Kuzne3folds} can be stated for cubic fourfolds containing a plane.

 The plan of the paper is as follows.
-Sections \ref{sec:prelim} and \ref{sec:TStruct} are mainly devoted to the construction of a bounded $t$-structure on $\cat{T}_Y$.
+Sections \ref{sec:prelim} and \ref{sec:stab-cond} are mainly devoted to the construction of a bounded $t$-structure and a stability condition on $\cat{T}_Y$.
 This is the first step toward the construction of a suitable stability condition on this category.
-Many ingredients will play a role in these two sections, among which Kuznetsov's results about quadric fibrations, the description of the numerical Grothendieck group of $\cat{T}_Y$ and the definition of a slope-stability for sheaves on the projective plane which are also modules over a certain algebra.
+Many ingredients will play a role in these two sections, among which are Kuznetsov's results about quadric fibrations, the description of the numerical Grothendieck group of $\cat{T}_Y$, and the definition of a slope-stability for sheaves on the projective plane which are also modules over a certain algebra.

-Section \ref{sec:ObjsProp} deals with the construction of a stability condition on $\cat{T}_Y$.
 The definition is quite natural but what requires much more work is to show that the ideal sheaves of lines in $Y$ (which are all objects of $\cat{T}_Y$) are all stable in this stability condition and that they are (up to even shifts) the only stable objects in their numerical class.
+This is achieved in Section \ref{sect:stabid}.
+In Section \ref{sect:finalproof} we then finish the proof of Theorem \ref{conj:Kuzne3folds}.
+To this end, in Section \ref{subsect:Fanoprelim}, we use the stability results to first show that any equivalence $\cat{T}_Y\cong\cat{T}_{Y'}$ yields a bijection between the sets of ideal sheaves of lines (and so between the Fano surfaces of $Y$ and $Y'$).
+A rather technical argument involving the homological nature of the equivalence allows us to observe that this bijection is a morphism (Section \ref{subsect:convuniv}).
+The result then follows from the Torelli theorem for cubic threefolds (Section \ref{subsect:isomor}).

-In Section \ref{sec:Torelli} we then conclude the proof of Theorem \ref{conj:Kuzne3folds} and examine the case of cubic fourfolds containing a plane.
+We conclude the paper in Section \ref{sec:example4folds} by studying the case of cubic fourfolds with a plane.
+The analogies with Theorem \ref{conj:Kuzne3folds} are examined.